It’s a question we’ve all surely asked at one point or another, and that’s why we’ve thought long and hard to bring you the answers here…

 Best eaten straight away, as all too susceptible to melting down quickly when travelling.

 Tempting at times but offers no real substance.
 You suspect the best days could be behind them without some re-invention.

 Luton Town would be… an Aero Mint

 A little bit green and lightweight when put up against the big boys.

 You can’t help but warm to them, but a little bit too soft-centred to be completely satisfying.

 Stoke City would be… Revels

-The ideal package on first inspection, but far too often you bite in and they leave an unpleasant taste in the mouth.
+The ideal package on first inspection, but when you bite in can leave an unpleasant taste in the mouth.

 Huddersfield Town would be… a Flake

 You really want it be better than it is, but you’re alive to the danger of its rapid disintegration under the slightest bit of pressure.